Jamie-Andrews1/Jamie-Andrews1/README.md

 ### 👋 Hi, Im Jamie Andrews a self taught developer learning all aspects of web and software development to create useful applications for myself and others to use and enjoy.

 # About Me
-With a background in construction giving me lot of practical skills and problem solving skills to help me in my journey.
+With a background in construction giving me lot of practical skills and problem solving skills to help me on my journey.
 I have built up technical skills building many pc's and configuring them, and have now come to find a passion for coding and building web apps and whatever I can put my mind to I am a keen problem solver and believe that anything is possible.

 # Technical Skills
 - Languages: Javascript, Typescript, C, C#